-So how does one maintain their alpha dominant stance?
-Well for one, dogs need to be chastised when their behavior is poor and praised when it is good.
-Alpha dominants claim their space as their own.
+So how does one help their dog thrive during this difficult period?
+Well for one, dogs need to be admonished when their behavior is poor and praised when it is good.
+Skilled dog owners claim their space as their own.
 They make eye contact.
 They use a resonant and firm voice.
 They stand tall with shoulders back.
 They walk (and even stand) with purpose.
-They show teeth when talking.
 This is a cursory list only.
 Dogs that are able to be redirected using their name and a few consistently obeyed commands – and there needn’t be many – are more likely to do well in more settings than dogs who have not been trained or owners who take a more laissez faire approach.

 If you are the owner of loveable but at times intolerable adolescent dog, have no fear, for most trying adolescents mature into thoughtful and well-behaved adults (I include myself in that description).
-But with the right approach you will not only be able to tolerate the adolescent years with your dog, you might enjoy them as well.
+With the correct approach you will not only be able to tolerate the adolescent years with your dog, you might even enjoy them.